Acoustics and Art Collaboration

 CARE faculty collaborate with artists to help interpret acoustics research in new and exciting ways.
 In 2019, textile artist Lindsay Olson from Columbia College Chicago created two pieces of art that visually document the underwater soundscape of sea life in the Atlantic Ocean.
 Inspired by her time aboard the ADEON cruise with CARE director Dr. Jennifer Miksis-Olds, Olson's embroidered silk panels illustrate the daily migration of zooplankton, the sound-enhancing layer in the ocean, phytoplankton, and the dramatic vocalizations of marine life gathered by hydrophones (a type of underwater microphone).
 Olson has written three articles based on this experience, which have been published in the Illinois Science Council, SciArt Magazine, Art the Science Blog, and TextileArtist.org

-In 2023, CARE acquired Olson's artwork piece, "Sound In The Sea: The Art and Science of Ocean Acoustics” (pictured above).
-This work will be installed in the Earth, Oceans, and Space building in Morse Hall where it is hoped that it will inspire students and visitors to appreciate the value of using acoustic tools to research the marine environment.
+In 2023, CARE acquired Olson's artwork pieces"Sound In The Sea: The Art and Science of Ocean Acoustics” (pictured above), and her five-panel work, Rhythmic Seas: Active Acoustics" (pictured right).
+These works have been installed on the third floor of the Earth, Oceans, and Space building in Morse Hall where it is hoped that they will inspire students and visitors to appreciate the value of using acoustic tools to research the marine environment.
 Thank you to Dr. Miksis-Olds, principle investigator, for arranging this acquisition and for supporting Lindsay Olson's work.

 Photo of smiling group of people on a boat at sea.